 - Multiple properties on one title or block

-Many lenders have pulled back their maximum loan to value ratios for properties worth more than $2,000,000.
-Most will now limit their maximum LVR’s to 70% or 75%.
-Some have loan amount limits as well.
+Many lenders have maximum loan to value ratios (LVR's) for properties worth more than $3,000,000 in Sydney or Melbourne and perhaps a bit less in other capitals.
+Most will limit their maximum LVR’s to 70% or 75% if the property exceeds $3,000,000.
+Some have loan amount limit restrictions as well.

 At Mortgage Experts we have access to a few lenders who will consider loans up to 80% LVR for properties worth up to $4,000,000 with no mortgage insurance.
 We even have one lender who has no set limit to the loan amount at 80% LVR as long as the property is not valued at greatly more than other properties in the suburb.